-Acceleration of Genetic Algorithm for Peak Power Reduction of OFDM Signal
+Time-Efficient Genetic Algorithm for Peak Power Reduction of OFDM Signal

-Noritaka Shigei, Hiromi Miyajima, Keisuke Ozono, and Kentaro Araki
+Noritaka Shigei, Hiromi Miyajima, Keisuke Ozono‡

-Abstract-Orthogonal frequency division multiplexing (OFDM) is superior in spectral efficiency and is widely used in today's digital communication.
-One of the drawbacks of OFDM is that the peak-to-average power ratio (PAPR) of the transmitted signal tends to be high.
+Abstract- Orthogonal frequency division multiplexing (OFDM) is superior in spectral efficiency and is widely used in today's digital communication.
+One of the drawbacks of OFDM is that the peak-toaverage power ratio (PAPR) of the transmitted signal tends to be high.
 In order to overcome this problem, peak power reduction methods based on tone injection have been proposed.
 The peak power reduction problem solved with tone injection is a combinatorial problem.
 In this paper, we apply genetic algorithm (GA) to the reduction method based on tone injection.
-In order to reduce to the computation time, the proposed GA method utilizes a fitness table.
-For the fitness table, two types of implementation are presented.
-The effectiveness of the GA method is demonstrated by numerical simulations in terms of PAPR, bit error rate (BER) and power spectral density (PSD).
-Further, the numerical simulation shows that the proposed GA method is superior in terms of computation time compared to conventional GA and random search.
-Especially, it is shown that the hash-based fitness table is most effective for the acceleration of GA.
+The proposed method utilizes a tree-structured fitness table to reduce the computation time.
+The effectiveness of the GA method is demonstrated by numerical simulations in terms of PAPR, bit error rate (BER) and computation time.
+We also investigate effective fitness functions and crossover operators.
+It is shown that a uniform crossover operation is most effective.
+Further, it is shown that our GA method is superior in terms of computation time compared to a conventional GA method and a random search method.

-Index Terms-OFDM, PAPR, tone injection, genetic algorithm, tree-structured table, hash table.
+Keywords: OFDM, PAPR, tone injection, genetic algorithm, tree-structured table